Meet Our Neighbor, Nikisha Fogo

 As the pandemic began to loosen its grip, Fogo connected with San Francisco.
 She was drawn to the dramatic nature of the city — its rugged ocean and secret views — and even to the Golden State Warriors, how basketball’s “physicality is similar to dance in its elegance.”
 She finds peace in the tranquility of Pac Heights and excitement in discovering Dumpling Time.
 She has even tracked down Giddy, a candy store that reminds her of her childhood in Swedish sweet shops.

 Nikisha has found San Franciscans to be friendly and outgoing, which, as an introvert, she finds welcoming.
 Masks and pods have given way to full San Francisco Ballet performances, and Fogo has formed deep friendships with her fellow dancers.
-But the struggles have persisted.
-An injury kept Fogo out of commission for most of 2022, and visa renewal issues held her in Stockholm for longer than planned.
+But the struggles persisted, as they do: An injury kept Fogo out of commission for most of 2022, and visa renewal issues held her in Stockholm for longer than planned.

-Typical to form, Fogo sees opportunity.
-Just as her dance background that extends beyond just ballet allows her to move with a different perspective, the time away from dancing has given her a chance to think about herself beyond ballet.
-She’s dabbled in jewelry, music, and drawing.
-The break allowed her to spend more time with her sister, whose visit to San Francisco was even highlighted by a trip to Pacifica’s “most beautiful Taco Bell in the world.”
+Typical to form, Fogo kept seeing opportunity.
+Just as her dance background beyond ballet allows her to move with a different perspective, the time away from dancing gave her a chance to think about herself beyond that one outlet.
+She’s dabbled in jewelry, music, and drawing, and the break allowed her to spend more time with her sister, whose visit to San Francisco was highlighted by a trip to Pacifica’s “most beautiful Taco Bell in the world.”
 (Locals, we know you know.)

-Perhaps most importantly, Fogo’s forced break from dance has cemented her commitment to ballet and to San Francisco.
+Perhaps most importantly, Fogo’s forced break from dance cemented her commitment to ballet and to San Francisco.
 While Nikisha Fogo is many things, she is foremost a dancer.
-She cannot wait to perform an entire season of ballet and to continue to explore more of San Francisco.
-Here, detached from the Old World ethos of European ballets, San Francisco has given her a new chance to grow and expand her perception of what’s possible.
+She’s performing like never before, and here in San Francisco, detached from the Old World ethos of European ballets, she’s found a new chance to grow and expand her perception of what’s possible.